TheOldPresbyope/moode-satechi/README.md

 cd moode-satechi
 ```

-2. check that install-satech.sh is executable and invoke it `./install-satech.sh`
+2. check that install-satechi.sh is executable and invoke it `./install-satechi.sh`

-3. Turn on the Satechi Remote and click a button.
+3. Turn on the Satechi Remote if it isn't already and click a button.

 ## Notes